-What is it like to be a woman in physics?
+What is it like to be part of an underrepresented gender identity in physics?

 February 11 is the International Day of Women and Girls in Science.
-In celebration of this day, and as part of the ongoing conversation about the lack of diversity in physics, the Women in Physics group of the Inclusive PI Platform (a grassroots, volunteer-led initiative at Perimeter) asked women-identified researchers to tell their stories.
+In celebration of this day, and as part of the ongoing conversation about the lack of diversity in physics, the Women in Physics group of the Inclusive PI Platform (a grassroots, volunteer-led initiative at Perimeter) asked students, researchers, faculty and staff part of underrepresented gender identities to tell their stories.
+Through these stories, we want to center the experiences of underrepresented gender identities in STEM, including but not limited to, women, intersex, and gender non-confirming people.

 Bindiya Arora, PSI Fellow at Perimeter